-- Use the belt for only one person at a time.
-Do not use a single belt for two or more people-even children. - Avoid reclining the seatbacks too much.
-The seat belts provide maximum protection when the seatbacks are in the upright position.
-(Refer to the seat adjustment instructions.) - Be careful not to damage the belt webbing or hardware.
+- Be careful not to damage the belt webbing or hardware.
 Take care that they do not get caught or pinched in the seat or doors. - Inspect the belt system periodically.
 Check for cuts, fraying, and loose parts.
 Damaged parts should be replaced.
-Do not disassemble or modify the system.

-- Keep the belts clean and dry.
+Do not disassemble or modify the system. - Keep the belts clean and dry.
 If they need cleaning, use a mild soap solution or lukewarm water.
-Never use bleach, dye, or abrasive cleaners-they may severely weaken the belts.
-(See "Cleaning the interior" on page 437 in Section 5.) - Replace the belt assembly (including bolts) if it has been used in a severe impact.
+Never use bleach, dye, or abrasive cleaners, or allow them to come into contact with the belt-they may severely weaken the belts.
+(See "Cleaning the interior" on page 447 in Section 5.) - Replace the belt assembly (including bolts) if it has been used in a severe impact.
 The entire assembly should be replaced even if damage is not obvious.

--Front and rear seat belts
+-Fastening front and rear seat belts